-If you’re like many of my clients, you were able to take care of the narcissist, kids and work.
-Now that you’re unencumbered of the nonstop demands, attention-seeking and general negativity of the narcissist or the perpetual chaos machine of the borderline you’re going to have a lot more time and energy.
+If you’re like many of my clients, you took care of the narcissist, kids, home and work.
+Now that you’re unencumbered of the nonstop demands, attention-seeking and general negativity of the narcissist or the perpetual chaos machine of the borderline, you’re going to have a lot more time and energy.
 What do you want to do with it?

 No matter how you choose to spend the holidays, be kind to yourself.
 If nothing else, enjoy the absence of the nastiness, drama or whatever form of Grinchy-ness your ex or family of origin likes to inflict.
-It really can be a peaceful and lovely time of year and it’s up to you to decide what that is.
+It really can be a peaceful and lovely time of year.
+It’s up to you to decide what that is.

 *Originally published on November 22, 2018.
 Updated on December 13, 2023.